norcams/docs-enduser/docs/create-windows-machine.rst

 Virtual Windows machines in UH-IaaS are not accessed using SSH keypairs, but you will use a keypair to retrieve a random generated password.
-Refer to :ref:`_setting-up-keypair` for more information on how to create a SSH keypair.
+Refer to :doc:`create-virtual-machine` for more information on how to create a SSH keypair.

 Create a virtual machine